magento/devdocs/guides/v2.1/cloud/reference/git-integration.md

 We support using either [GitHub]({{ page.baseurl }}/cloud/integrations/github-integration.html) or [Bitbucket]({{ page.baseurl }}/cloud/integrations/bitbucket-integration.html) integrations for your {{site.data.var.ece}} project.

 {:.bs-callout .bs-callout-info}
-To integrate other git repositories with your {{site.data.var.ece}} project using GitHub or Bitbucket deploy keys, refer to [Pull code from a private Git repository]({{ page.baseurl }}/cloud/project/project-webint-branch.html#private).
+To integrate other Git repositories with your {{site.data.var.ece}} project using GitHub or Bitbucket deploy keys, refer to [Pull code from a private Git repository]({{ page.baseurl }}/cloud/project/project-webint-branch.html#private).